cyocum/cyocum.github.io/_posts/2020-08-15-Named-Graphs.md

-This illustrative query will return 21 results where genealogical quads from [Rawl B502](https://,en.wikipedia.org/wiki/Bodleian_Library,_MS_Rawlinson_B_502) is pulled into the default graph and searched while information from LL stays within its Named Graph and is searched separately.
+This illustrative query will return 21 results where genealogical quads from [Rawl B502](https://,en.wikipedia.org/wiki/Bodleian_Library,_MS_Rawlinson_B_502) are pulled into the default graph and searched while information from LL stays within its Named Graph and is searched separately.
 The combination of both graphs is merged using the `union` SPARQL keyword which merges two result sets into a single result set.
 However, see below concerning how Stardog's and GraphDB's `owl:sameAs` semantics can make these results confusing in different ways depending on the Triplestore used.
 The above query can be written just the same using two `from named` statements and using just the `graph` keyword.
 As an
 example: